Ahsanmaqbool/search-smartly/README.md

 Bash
 git clone https://github.com/your_username/smartSearch.git
-Use code with caution.

 Navigate to the Project:

 Bash
 cd smartSearch
-Use code with caution.

 Install Dependencies:

 Bash
 pipenv install
-Use code with caution.

 Database Setup:

 Bash
 pipenv run python manage.py migrate
-Use code with caution.

 Import Data (Optional):

 To populate your database with POIs, run:

 Bash
 pipenv run python manage.py import_poi_data <path_to_data_file>
-Use code with caution.

 Replace <path_to_data_file> with the actual path to your data file (JSON or XML).

 Run the Application:

 Bash
 pipenv run python manage.py runserver
-Use code with caution.

 Access SmartSearch in your web browser at http://localhost:8000.

 Django Admin: